 Why not take your events budget investment - where you were paying for foot traffic - and start generating digital traffic instead?
 Paid search (PPC) and paid social campaigns work really well when they’re done right.
 Especially when it comes to capturing leads that are ready to buy.

 Just make sure you do your research before working with a PPC or demand generation agency that doesn’t have much experience with your industry, specifically.
 Your audience may want a no-fluff, no-fuss search result for paid ads.
 So you’ll also need to make sure the content you’re paying to showcase is up to par as well.
 Here are some questions you can ask before hiring a PPC agency.

 6. Create Video Testimonials

 We can wave our arms and shout about the benefits of our product all day.
 But the true value comes from social proof and word of mouth.
-The trust-building and credibility that comes with having your customers speak about your product for you is worth the investment.
+The trust-building and credibility that comes with having your customers speak about your product for you is worth the budget investment.